babylonhealth/ios-playbook/Cookbook/Technical-Documents/DangerRules.md

 # Danger Configuration

-We've configured [Danger](https://danger.systems/ruby/) in our main repository to help us prevent some mistakes we saw happening in the past and to assis us during code review.
+We've configured [Danger](https://danger.systems/ruby/) in our main repository to help us prevent some mistakes we saw happening in the past and to assist us during code review.

-This document aims to document the rules we added in our `Dangerfile`.
+The purpose of this file is to document all the rules we wrote in our `Dangerfile`, what they mean and how to react to them when they are triggered.

 If you plan to add a new Danger rule: